clojuredocs/guides/articles/content.md

 ### [Interoperability with Java](/articles/language/interop.html) (TBD)

-Clojure is a symbiotic language with direct interoperability with the host platform, the JVM.
+The Clojure language implementation is symbiotic with its host platform (the JVM), providing direct interoperability.

 This guide covers: